Kimble County Historical Museum

 artifacts.
 The kids were great and

 Junction is on the cover and pictures of our town and area are found throughout the new book, The Old Spanish Trail Highway in Texas.
-Author James Collett gave a wonderful program and highlights of his new pictorial book.
+Author James Collett highlights historical local culture in his new pictorial book.
 This book may be purchased at the museum for $25.

 VISITOR COMMENTS: October 22, 2019 Monte Monroe, Ph.D., Southwest Collections Archivist, State Historian: "Kimble County Historical Museum is the best in Texas of its kind.
 You should all be very proud!"